lponisio/nimble-ESA-2022/README.md

-#  nimble-vNCSE-2021
+#  nimble-ESA-2022

-This repository will contain materials for the virtual NIMBLE workshop for the UK National Centre for Statistical Ecology, 14 June 2021, 14:00 - 17:00 UK time (UTC+1).
-The online location is set up via the vNCSE meeting.
+This repository will contain materials for the virtual NIMBLE workshop for the [Ecological Forecasting Initiative](https://ecoforecast.org/workshops/statistical-methods-seminar-series/) part of ESA Statistical Ecology chapter.

 To prepare for the workshop:

  - Install NIMBLE (see below)
  - Install additional packages (see below)
  - Download these materials.
-They should be complete by the morning of 14 June 2021.
+They should be complete by the morning of 18 April 2022.

 All materials for the workshop will be in this GitHub repository.
 If you're familiar with Git/GitHub, you already know how to get all the materials on your computer.
-If you're not, go [here](https://github.com/nimble-training/nimble-vNCSE-2021), click the (green) "Code" button, and choose the "Download ZIP" option.
+If you're not, click the (green) "Code" button, and choose the "Download ZIP" option.

 This workshop is organized into four modules: